PySimpleGUI/DocsCleanup/cookbook.md

 ### Settings Window

-The settings window has a few changesfrom the basic Demo Browser.
+The settings window has a few changes from the basic Demo Browser.
 These include:

 * A history of previously chosen folders
 * A "File Explorer Program" that is needed if you want to use the "Open Folder" button